 What personal information do we collect from the people who visit our websites, use our devices, or interact with our apps?

 When ordering or registering on our site, app, or device, as appropriate, you may be asked to enter your name, email address, phone number, or other details to facilitate your experience.
 At this stage, some basic medical data may also be requested to provide you with a personalized service.

 While Aidlab version 2.2 and higher includes a built-in microphone, it's important to understand its functionalities.
 The microphone is capable of recording raw sound and is turned on by default.
 However, we only gather basic sound features such as sound volume level (in dB) and other sound characteristics that enable us to automatically detect specific sounds like coughing or snoring.
 Please be assured that the collected sound data cannot be used to reconstruct or recover human speech.
 If in the future we decide to implement any features that would involve more detailed sound data collection, we will provide advance notice.

 To enable full experience when user records their acivities with Aidlab, the application asks for background location permissions.
-The agreement is optional and can be turned off at any time in the phone settings.
+The agreement is optional and can be turned off at any time in the phone and app settings.
 Background location is used to record and show walks, runs and bike rides on a map, even when screen is turned off or application is in the background.